We are now accepting applications for the program that begins in August 2020.

 3. Submit Official GRE Score Report – The University of Florida requires the Graduate Record Examination (GRE) General Test for admission to graduate programs in engineering.
 GMAT or other similar tests cannot substitute for the GRE.
 More information about this computer-based test is available online (www.gre.org) or by calling 1-800-GRE CALL (1-800-473-2255).
 Please see the Admissions Requirements page for minimum score requirement information.
 When reporting your official scores to us, please use institution code 5812 and department code 1301 (Industrial Engineering).
 The GRE is only one of several factors that are used to determine admission to ISE graduate programs, and is rarely the primary determining factor.
 If you have taken the GRE in the past five years, the Education Testing Service can provide us with the official scores upon your request.
 If you took the GRE more than five years ago and had your scores reported to UF at that time, please contact the OEM office to confirm that your scores are on file.
 Applicants who have already earned an approved advanced degree (e.g., a master’s or doctoral degree in a technical discipline) may not be required to submit GRE scores.
 Typically, applicants will not need to retake the GRE if they have a master’s degree from a regionally accredited program that requires the GRE or GMAT for admission.
-It is acceptable to submit your application without yet having taken the GRE, but if you do so, please inform us of your expected timeline for taking the test.
+It is strongly preferred to submit your GRE scores at the time of your application, but if for extenuating circumstances you cannot do so, please inform us of your expected timeline for taking the test (please see Admissions Deadlines for applicable cutoff dates).
 We will not be able to process an admission without official GRE scores (or a waiver based on an existing advanced degree, as described above).

 4. Notify the OEM office that you have applied – It is important that you notify us that you have submitted your application.
 Please send an email that includes your full name and a phone number at which you can be reached in case questions/problems arise with your submission.
 If you have any pending items (such as GRE scores or recommendations), please explain the status of those outstanding items (e.g., supply us with your intended test date) in the body of the email, so we will know what to expect.
 Please send the email to: email@example.com.